Chuo-ku Tourism Association Official Blog

 sssn201801.JPG

-Today, I will come to lunchtime and order a seafood bowl set with lunch menu.
+Today, I visited lunchtime and ordered a seafood bowl set for the lunch menu.

 sssn201803.JPG

-Thank you for the salad.
+Thank you for having a salad.
 The steamed tea bowl is also delicious.

 sssn201804.JPG

-I forgot to take a picture and started eating it.
+I forgot to take pictures and started eating.

 sssn201802.JPG